 The Expected Family Contribution is based on the data provided on the Free Application for Federal Student Aid (FAFSA).
 A federally mandated formula considers taxable and non-taxable income, assets, and the number in the household and in college.
 If the student is considered a dependent student, parental data is also included.
 The formula may be viewed at here.

 Receipt of Other Financial Assistance

 Financial need is the amount that remains after the Expected Family Contribution and other resources are subtracted from the Cost of Attendance.
 If the resulting calculation is a positive figure, the student is considered to have unmet financial need.
-The Office of Financial Aid attempts to meet the financial need with federal and institutional funds.
+Student Financial Services attempts to meet the financial need with federal and institutional funds.
 If the combined Expected Family Contribution and other resources are higher than the Cost of Attendance, the student is not eligible for need based aid but may qualify for low interest educational loans.
 Student employment is another source of funding to assist in paying school expenses.

 Change in Financial Circumstances